MATRIXSYNTH: Tubon

 Bergman Tubon & Klavinette

-The Tubon came up on the AH list.
-It's a sort of tube shaped keytar manufactured in 1966 with contrabass, saxaphone, electric bass and woodwind.
+The Tubon (to his right) is a sort of tube shaped keytar manufactured in 1966 with contrabass, saxaphone, electric bass and woodwind.
 No one had any information or pictures on it until the following popped up from Mikael Lindgren.
 The Klavinette is also featured.

 Here's a picture of the Bergman Tubon and the Klavinette organ: